cpske/programming1/git/intro-git.md

 ### How to Create README.md?

-You can use any text editor to create it, *or* use your IDE!
-In Eclipse, just choose New -> File and enter the name (README.md).
-Be sure to put it in the top directory of your project, not in src/.
+You can use any text editor to create it, *or* use your IDE.
+In Eclipse, choose New -> File and enter the name (README.md).
+Be sure to put it in the top directory of your project, _not_ inside the src/ dir.

-Some good free text editors are:
+Some good, free text editors are:
-* Atom - has Markdown preview
+* [Atom](https://atom.io) editor that understands syntax of many languages.
+Has Markdown preview.
-* Sublime
+* [Sublime](https://www.sublimetext.com) similar features to Atom
-* Notepad++ for Windows only
+* [Notepad++](https://notepad-plus-plus.org) for Windows only.
+A great replacement for the crummy "Notepad" in Windows.
-* Vim - a standard Linux editor.
-The GUI version is easier to use.
+* [Vim](https://vim.sourceforge.io) the standard Linux editor, also part of Apple OSX.
+Vim is a keyboard-efficient editor that runs in a terminal window.
+The GUI version is easier to learn.

-### Using .gitignore to "Ignore" Unwanted Files
+### Using .gitignore to "Ignore" Unwanted Files (Optional)

 Every time you type `git status` it will display all the untracked files, including files you **don't** want to commit to git.
-You can tell git that it should not commit certain files by creating a file named `.gitignore` in your project (top-level) directory.  `git status` won't show these files and you won't accidentally commit them.
+You can tell git that it should not commit certain files by creating a file named `.gitignore` in your project top-level directory.  `git status` won't show these files and you won't accidentally commit them.

 The `.gitignore` file is optional, but very useful.
 You only need to write it once, then copy it from one project to another.